ryanlonergan/ryanlonergan.github.io/guitar/readme.md

 </style>

 This page contains some of my guitar projects I have done, some being physical and others being code based.
 Since I have played guitar, I have always been interested in the electronics part of it and got into building and designing guitar effect pedals.
-Below are some examples of my work.
+Below are some examples of my work:

-This page is still a work in progress and the links are just placeholders right now.
-Check back later!
-{:.note}

 <br>
 <div class="row">